 It’s time for midterms yet again.
 Gone are the long summer days spent relaxing in the sun and hanging with friends.
 It’s time to go back to the books and back to stressing out over classes.
 Because I am now a sophomore, I wanted to look back at my previous year, and see how much I have grown since then.
 I learned many lessons through trials and tribulations.
 Here are four of the major lessons I learned last year:

 - Go out and do everything you want to do, even if it seems daunting at the time.

 As a freshman thousands of miles from home, I knew I needed to create a home away from home.
 My first semester I was extremely homesick, I had attempted to put myself out there a bit, but I didn’t click with anyone I had met so far.
 So, when Panhellenic recruitment came around, I almost didn’t join.
 Why would I want to try something yet again to figure out it wasn’t for me?
 However, everyone I met had such great experiences being in a sorority, all saying it was one of the best things they did during college.
 So, I figured I would try again because I could always quit if I didn’t like it.
 Who would’ve known how big of an impact on my life that would have?
-I met my best friends during recruitment and after I joined Tri Delta.
+I met my best friends during recruitment and after I joined a sorority.
 I found sisters, who are always there to comfort me when I’m feeling down from missing home, and who make me excited to go to UD events like football games and UDance.
 My sorority truly is my home away from home and makes me want to become the best person I can be.

 - You can’t always do everything alone.